At a Glance

 ✨Tip Number 2

-Network with professionals in safeguarding roles, especially those within church settings.
-Engaging with them can provide insights into the specific challenges and expectations of the role, making you a more informed candidate.
+Network with professionals in safeguarding roles, especially within church settings.
+Engaging with current or former safeguarding officers can provide insights into the challenges and expectations of the role, making you a more informed candidate.

 ✨Tip Number 3